Gout suppressants

 Gout suppressants are agents which control and prevent gout attacks after the first episode.
 They can be generally classified into two groups by their purpose: drugs used for induction therapy (a therapy used to induce remission during the acute attack of a disease) and that for maintenance therapy.

 Drugs for induction therapy are used during acute gout flare-up to relieve gout symptoms at the acute setting.
-Standard agents involve non-steroidal anti-inflammatory drugs (NSAIDs), colchicine and glucocorticoids.
+Standard agents involve nonsteroidal anti-inflammatory drugs (NSAIDs), colchicine and glucocorticoids.

 On the other hand, drugs for maintenance therapy are used during remission to prevent future flare-ups in long term.
 They include uricostatic agents, in particular allopurinol and Febuxostat, and uricosuric agents, such as probenecid and benzbromarone.

 Drugs for induction therapy

 Induction therapy of gout targets to relieve acute pain and inflammation during the flare-up.
 NSAIDs, colchicine and systemic glucocorticoids are recommended as first-line agents for the induction therapy in gout.